Antoine101/Dataquest-Projects/README.md

 Course : Linear Regression for Machine Learning

+In this project, we implement a linear regression model to predict house sale prices.
+To do that, we create a pipeline of functions that let us quickly iterate on different models.

 ## Predicting the Stock Market

 Step 6 of 8 : Machine Learning Introduction